blocksds/sdk/docs/content/_index.md

 If you're looking for information on how to install BlocksDS, check the [instructions](./setup/options).

+If you're looking for support, check [this page](./introduction/support).

 If you're looking for documentation about specific libraries of BlocksDS, check the following links: